Selecting a stallion for your mare

-This 2011 Stallion Information is being presented to you as an aid in choosing a stallion.
-When choosing a stallion it is not just important to use the best-quality stallions but it is even more important to make the correct combinations.
+It is a challenging activity – selecting the right stallion for your mare.
+When choosing a stallion it is not just important to use the best-quality stallion or use a stallion you “like” but it is even more important to make the correct combinations.
 The ANZFHS and KFPS strive to make as many breeding data on its stallions available as possible.

 What are important factors in making a decision as to which stallion you will breed your mare?